 A single execution of an evaluation benchmark against a specific model/prompt combination, with scored results.

 An eval run is a single execution of an eval against one model and one prompt versionPrompt VersionAI & Machine LearningA version of a prompt templateView reference →, captured with enough detail to compare against the next run.
 A benchmark is a fixed instrument; the run is one reading from it, stamped with a date, a model build, and a score.
-Treating runs as disposable is how teams lose the ability to tell whether they improved or regressed.

 The run-as-record discipline borrows directly from software testing.
 A test suiteTest SuiteQuality AssuranceA suite of related testsView reference → is the fixed thing; a test run is one invocation against one build, and continuous-integration culture taught teams to store every run so they can see the moment a green suite turned red.
 Applied to models, the same idea produces the offline eval: a suite of inputs with expected behaviour, executed before anything ships.